Concussion is an injury to your brain that can occur after a minor head injury.

 The most common causes of concussion are falls (especially from a height), road traffic accidents and accidents during sports such as rugby, football, boxing and cycling.

 Most people with concussion make a full and quick recovery and do not need any treatment.
 In most cases, concussion does not lead to any long-term problems.
 However, it is important to note that anyone who has had a head injury, however minor, does need close monitoring for a few days afterwards.
 This is because what may appear at first to be symptoms of concussion could also be symptoms of a more serious problem such as bleeding around the brain.
-A separate leaflet called Head Injury Instructions gives more details.
+A separate leaflet called Head Injuries gives more information.
 It includes important symptoms to look out for after a minor head injury and when to see a doctor.

-Post-concussion syndrome is a collection of symptoms that some people develop after they have had concussion.
+Post-concussion syndrome (PCS) is a collection of symptoms that some people develop after they have had concussion.
 Concussion is a brain injury that may occur after a blow to your head.
 Post-concussion syndrome is a complication of concussion.
 It is sometimes called post-concussive syndrome.

 The symptoms of post-concussion syndrome can include: